Compliance & Data Protection

 No specific law

 Relies on Civil Code of Quebec for contract law.
 Good faith obligations and pre-contractual disclosure under general law.
-No franchise-specific requirements.

 SK